exlinc/site-policy/Policies/exlinc-privacy-statement.md

 ### How we share the information we collect

 We do share User Personal Information with your permission, so we can perform services you have requested or communicate on your behalf.
-For example, if you start a paid conversation with an EXLskills instructor or chat bot, you are providing that data to all parties invovled in the communication.
+For example, if you start a paid conversation with an EXLskills instructor or chat bot, you are providing that data to all parties involved in the communication.
 Additionally, you may indicate, through your actions on EXL Inc., that you are willing to share your User Personal Information.
 For example, when you share information with an instructor or chat bot on EXLskills, you are intentionally providing information to third parties.
 We make a reasonable effort to respect your choices, however, due to the nature of certain EXL services, data may be frequently processed and communicated in order to provide the service.

 We **do not** share, sell, rent, or trade User Personal Information with third parties for their commercial purposes, except where you have specifically told us to (such as by communicating with an instructor or chat bot).